scmscomb/scmscomb.github.io/index.md

 ## Past Talks from this Semester
 Check [past talks](past) for the full list of past talks with all details.

+### Oct 21, 2022: [Shichang Song](http://faculty.bjtu.edu.cn/ensci/8629.html)  (Beijing Jiaotong University)
+_**Applications of nonstandard analysis to graphon theory**_       [video](https://www.bilibili.com/video/BV1Ht4y1u75e/)

+Abstract: In 2006, Lovász and Szegedy introduced the notion of graphon.
+A graphon could be considered as a limit of a sequence of finite graphs.
+However, a graphon is not a graph but a symmetric measurable function from $[0,1]^2$ to $[0,1]$.
+In this talk, we use methods from nonstandard analysis to present a new construction of graphons.
+Take a hyperfinite set H. An internal graph on H is a graph whose edge set is an internal subset of H×H. We will build a correspondence between hyperfinite internal graphs and graphons.
+Graphons are not graphs, but internal graphs on H are indeed graphs.

 ### Oct 7, 2022: [Ilkyoo Choi](https://sites.google.com/view/ilkyoochoi) (Hankuk University of Foreign Studies)
 _**Relaxations of coloring squares of graphs**_       [video](https://www.bilibili.com/video/BV1de4y1m7f1/)